UB-ES-2025-B1/social-fitness/frontend/API.md

 Backend API contract for frontend integration

-This file documents the minimal endpoints and request/response shapes the frontend expects.
-Keep this in sync with backend implementors.
+This document describes the endpoints and request/response shapes the frontend expects.
+Keep it in sync with the backend.

 Base URL
 - Provided by environment variable: VITE_API_BASE (e.g. http://localhost:4000)